 Greg Scott serves as senior vice president of communications for Alliance Defending Freedom.
-In this role, he helps further the legal objectives of ADF through a comprehensive and strategic communications program, which includes constituent communications, marketing, social media, brand management, and media relations.
+In this role, he helps further the legal objectives of ADF through a comprehensive and strategic communications program, which includes media and public relations, marketing, social media, and visual, digital, and constituent communications.

 Prior to rejoining ADF in 2021, Scott served as director of media and public relations for The Heritage Foundation and public affairs chief in the U.S. Department of Homeland Security.